-• Former Director of AstraZeneca (2008 to 2016)
+· Former Director of AstraZeneca (2008 to 2016)

-- · Chairman of the Board of Directors for SKEMA Business School - President and Cofounder, Live for Good, a French association which aims to help underprivileged young social entrepreneurs realize their potential - Director of CEDEP, a global executive education forum to develop leaders and create sustainable organizations - President of the Mission Committee of Open Classroom, a French-based online education platform for vocational training
+- · Chairman of the Board of Directors for SKEMA Business School - · President and Cofounder, Live for Good, a French association which aims to help underprivileged young social entrepreneurs realize their potential - · President of the Mission Committee of Open Classroom, a French-based online education platform for vocational training

-- Executive Vice President and President, National Transformation Partnerships, at Microsoft, a global technology provider, since July 2021 - Executive Vice President, President Global Sales, Marketing and Operations at Microsoft from 2016 to July 2021 - · President, Microsoft International from 2005 to 2016 - · CEO, Microsoft EMEA from 2003 to 2005
+- Executive Vice President and President, National Transformation Partnerships, at Microsoft, a global technology provider, from July 2021 to - Executive Vice President, President Global Sales, Marketing and Operations at Microsoft from 2016 to July 2021 - · President, Microsoft International from 2005 to 2016 - · CEO, Microsoft EMEA from 2003 to 2005

-- Mr. Courtois brings significant experience managing global enterprise sales developed over many years as the senior global sales executive at Microsoft, one of the world's largest software companies - · We also benefit from Mr. Courtois' extensive experience in the technology industry developed over his more than three decade career with Microsoft - · Mr. Courtois, who is based in Paris, has in-depth international experience, particularly within the European markets where most of our business resides - · He also brings an important perspective from his prior service as a director of AstraZeneca
+- Mr. Courtois brings significant experience managing global enterprise sales developed over many years as the senior global sales executive at Microsoft, one of the world's largest software companies - We also benefit from Mr. Courtois' extensive experience in the technology industry developed over his more than three decade career with Microsoft - Mr. Courtois, who is based in Paris, has in-depth international experience, particularly within the European markets where most of our business resides - · He also brings an important perspective from his prior service as a director of AstraZeneca